JuliaMolSim/AtomsBase.jl/README.md

 The only required properties to be specified of the system is the species and implementations of standard functions accessing the properties of the species, currently `position`, `velocity`, `atomic_symbol`, `atomic_mass`, `atomic_number`, `n_dimensions`, `element`.
-The default dispatch of these functions onto an `AbstractSystem` object is as a broadcast over it, which will "just work" provided the indexing/iteration interfaces have been implemented (see above) and the functions are defined on individual system components.
-Most of the property accessors also have indexed signatures to extract a given element directly, for example:
+Based on these methods respective equivalent methods acting on an `AbstractSystem` will be automatically available, e.g. using the iteration interface of the `AbstractSystem` (see above).
+Most of the property accessors on the `AbstractSystem` also have indexed signatures to extract data from a particular species directly, for example:
 ```julia
 position(sys, i) # position of `i`th particle in `sys`
 ```